Council Manual Section 6: County Finance and Funding

 County Funding (DOCX) (Revised October 2014)

-Explanations of the cost elements in the guide
+Document describes the different cost elements in the guidelines

 How to Use County Funding Documents (DOCX)

-Describes the use of the tools above in assessing the county support situation
+Document describes the use of the the “documents/tools” provided in assessing the county support situation

 MU Extension County Council Business Plan (DOCX)